samludford/portfolio/_posts/2017-11-28-aquaforms.markdown

 ---

 An openFrameworks app using noise and rotation to animate curves.
-The motion of these objects is reminiscent of marine life, especially cephalopods.
+The motion of these objects is reminiscent of marine life.

 I've set a few different presets for different parameter combinations.